PicnicSupermarket/error-prone-support/workshop/README.md

   `testExampleStringIsEmpty` method that shows the input and output to test the Refaster rule.

+## Part 2: Writing Error Prone checks

+During this part of the workshop we will implement parts of multiple Error Prone `BugChecker`s.
+Each of these classes contain `XXX` comments explaining what needs to be implemented.
+However, before diving in, make sure to first navigate to a check's associated test class to drop the class-level `@Disabled` annotation.
+Upon initial execution the tests will fail; the goal is to get then to pass.

+Some utility classes that you can use:

+* `com.google.errorprone.util.ASTHelpers`: contains many common operations on the Abstract Syntax Tree.
+* `com.google.errorprone.fixes.SuggestedFixes`: contains helper methods for
+  creating `Fix`es.

+To see the impact of the newly introduced Error Prone checks [re-trigger the integration test framework](#validating-changes-with-the-integration-tests).

-### Validating changes with the integration tests
+## Part 3 (optional): Validating changes with the integration tests

 We created an integration testing framework that allows us to see the impact of the rules that are created.
 This testing framework can be executed locally and via GitHub Actions.

-If you want to test this locally, run the following commands:
+If you still have more than 10-15 minutes left, and you want to test this locally, run the following commands:

 ```sh
 mvn clean install -DskipTests -Dverification.skip